Simple Schema

 Consolidating the Custom Rows, Single Content AddOn, and Row Mixed schemas into a unified, compatible schema type.

-Reference the for more information.
+Reference the Simple Schema GitHub repository for more information.

 This endpoint is essential for building headless template workflows, where templates are generated or assembled programmatically—by AI models, config files, or external systems—and later converted for use inside the builder.